-- 1. Turn on the plow controller. - Ensure that the plow wings are retracted and lower the plow blade completely.
+- 1. Turn on the plow controller. - Ensure that the controller is not in FLOAT mode. - 3.
+Ensure that the plow wings are retracted and lower the plow blade completely.

 The plow is heavy and could fall and crush the operator or damage the plow if the wings are not retracted before removal.